 Nevertheless, having two trees of different types allows for the most cross-pollination opportunities.
 And this probably explains the studies that show increased fruit yield when different types are growing next to each other.
 Here is a study by Bob Bergh and Don Gustafson from 1958 which focuses on the Fuerte variety, a “notoriously erratic bearer,” interplanted with Hass and Topa Topa.
 Bergh and Gustafson report, “Fuerte trees which adjoin Topas set about two-and-one-half times as many fruits as Fuerte trees one row or more removed from Topa interplants.”
 And then, the Fuerte trees that were isolated “had set an average of 99.3 fruits per tree, while four rows of Fuerte trees which have Hass interplants had set 157.6 fruits on the average.”
 Conclusion: Fuertes average more fruit production when interplanted with complementary varieties, at least in this particular grove in San Diego County.

-Another study that focuses on Hass was done by University of California researchers.
+Another study, this one focusing on Hass instead of Fuerte, was done by University of California researchers in 2002 to 2005.
 Part of the summary reads: ” . . . the presence of pollinizer varieties in close proximity enhance the total number of fruit harvested from ‘Hass’.
 The influence of pollinizers on yield diminishes as the distance from the pollinizer variety increases.”

 All of the studies report this last finding — that the benefits of cross pollination are at their highest when the two varieties have branches that are very close, so close that they touch.
 They suggest a few different ways of achieving this: grafting two varieties on one trunk; planting two trees only a couple feet apart and growing them up like a multi-trunked, single-unit tree; or planting two trees close enough so that their canopies will touch or nearly touch when they reach their mature sizes.